WebOrigami/docs/src/eg/intro.md

 numberHeadings: true
 ---

+`eg` is a general-purpose command line tool that lets you:

+- **use the shell as a basic JavaScript console**.
+You can invoke JavaScript functions, pass arguments (including files or folder trees) to functions, and capture function output as files.
+You can quickly experiment, test, or do ad hoc operations from the shell.
+- **manipulate hierarchies, graphs, and other data** representable in the [Explorable](/core/explorable.html) graph interface — including data files, file system folders, JavaScript objects, and web resources.

 This page introduces the basics of `eg` by demonstrating useful actions you can perform with it.
 You can follow along with these examples on your own machine.

 ## Start